 While cash benefits can have positive impacts on living conditions of households, certain vulnerabilities are better tackled through the provision of services.
 Individuals can face a combination of risks and challenges at each stage of their life cycle, and those risks and challenges are connected and entangled with other needs that their families, communities and overall environments face.

 In those cases, the provision of one unique service or benefit may not be enough, and the provision of several services (and possibly benefits) in parallel may not be efficient, lead to a heavy load for individuals trying to navigate different enrollment processes and, in turn, to increased citizen dissatisfaction.
 A more effective and efficient intervention to respond to these complex situations is to provide an appropriate package of services and benefits.

+Such services may include support to access financial services as well as skills development, productivity enhancement, formalization trainings, and the adequate provision of information on social protection and how to access it.
+By promoting the development of human capital and (formal) employment, such services enhance the positive impacts of cash transfers on health, education and productivity, and facilitate the progressive transition of beneficiaries from social assistance to contributory social insurance mechanisms.
+This integrated approach requires sound coordination between different policy areas, including policies to extend social protection coverage, facilitate enterprise and job formalization, and fiscal and employment policies, among others.

 Enhancing the effects of cash transfers on human capital formation and resilience requires good understanding of barriers to using services.
 Cash constraint can be of utmost importance, but it is often accompanied by other factors, making use of cash difficult.
 There is an extensive literature on the likely pathways of impact for cash transfers on human development outcomes, assets, employment, productivity and resilience (Fiszbein et al. 2009, Ibarran et al. 2017).